 Final Thoughts

 Earning a degree while working full-time is not easy, but it is possible with the right plan.
-Therefore, you must choose the right program, set clear goals, manage your time, and build a support system to earn your degree while working.
+Therefore, you should choose the right program, set clear goals, manage your time, and build a support system that can make the process more manageable.

 You don’t need to have everything figured out at once.
 What matters most is that you start and keep going, even when it’s hard.
 Adjust your routine when needed, stay organized, and ask for help when necessary.